quentinmathieu/Cs2_switch_screen_VBS/README.md

 ## Installation

 To install this app you just need to download the repo (or clone), then open **1_SwitchScreen.vbs**

-This will copy the .exe to the startup program's folder, so that will work every time that you launch your game!
+This will copy the .vbs and the .bat to the startup program's folder, so that will work every time that you launch your game!

+*after installing the VBS you can delete the files from the download's folder*

 ## Disable